drupalprojects/devel/webprofiler/README.md

 #Dependencies:

 - d3.js: Webprofiler module requires D3 library 3.x (not 4.x) to render data.
-  Download https://github.com/d3/d3 into /libraries/d3/d3.min.js

 - highlight.js: Webprofiler module requires highlight 9.7.x library to syntax highlight collected queries.

-  Download http://highlightjs.org into /libraries/highlight
+##Install using Composer (recommended)

-If you use composer to manage dependencies and composer/installers plugin you could add those lines to composer.json:
+If you use composer to manage dependencies, edit `composer.json` as follows.

+First, make sure you have the `composer/installers` plugin in the "require" section of your `composer.json`

+Add the following to the "require" section:

 ```
 "d3/d3": "3.5.*",
 "components/highlightjs": "9.7.*"
 ```

-to require section.
+Add the following in "installer-paths":

 ```
 "libraries/{$name}": ["type:drupal-library"],
 ```

-to installer-paths section.
+Finally, add this in "repositories":

 ```
 {